-It's 2025 and Skate or Die Film Festival is returning for our fourth year, presented once again by the mega powers of The Farsighted and Rockstar Roller Derby.
-Returning to the historic Ringing Rocks Roller Rink in Pottstown, the one-of-a-kind genre film festival will once again feature live music, films from all over the world, roller skating, vendors, food, tattoo artists, and all of the fun that we had in years past.
+It's 2026 and Skate or Die Film Festival is returning for our FIFTH year, presented again by The Farsighted and Rockstar Roller Derby.
+Returning to the historic Ringing Rocks Roller Rink in Pottstown, the one-of-a-kind genre film festival will once again feature live music, films from all over the world, roller skating, vendors, food, tattoo artists, and all of the fun that we had in years past - plus some extra special surprises to be announced as we approach.

 1. Local Films